Property Mortgages

 • As for financing such properties as houses or villas, an important legal issue is presented due to the fact that the foreigner may not actually own the land underneath the structure and therefore cannot offer such land as collateral for the mortgage.

-Furthermore, foreigners may face difficulty in obtaining approval for a mortgage from a Thai bank since they are not residents in Thailand and do not have a permanent domicile here.
+Furthermore, foreigners may face difficulty in obtaining approval for a mortgage from a Thai bank since they are not residents of Thailand and do not have a permanent domicile here.

-Those who are interested in obtaining a mortgage in order to finance the construction of a house or villa on the leased property should seek proper legal consultation before proceeding.
+Those who are interested in obtaining a mortgage to finance the construction of a house or villa on the leased property should ask each bank about its condition before proceeding with any sale and purchase agreement.

 In recent years, Thai Banks have taken advantage of Thailand’s increasing approval as an international property investment destination.
 These days, foreigners have mortgage options from a relatively wider choice of lenders.
 However, access to these financial products still remains severely restricted and loan conditions imposed are generally less favorable than local buyers.